 Toddlers can practice throwing the ball toward the targets.

 Or stacking the pins up.

-Disclaimer: this post contains affiliate link, for more information, please, read my full disclosure policy.
+Disclaimer: this post contains Amazon affiliate links, for more information, please, read my full disclosure policy.